eqlabs/wmm-components/docs/docs/intro.md

 ## Quickstart

 To receive money from the people viewing the website, you need to first set up a [receiving wallet](/docs/wallet).

-After that simply follow the instructions based on the type of content you want to show on your website: [video](/docs/examples-video), [audio](/docs/examples-audio) or [text](/docs/examples-text).
+After that you can try out installing the media components [without backend](/docs/examples-without-backend) verification.

+For a full fledged server with payment verification and price of media included, look into [video](/docs/examples-video)-, [audio](/docs/examples-audio)- and [text](/docs/examples-text) examples.

 If you'd like to learn more on the technical specifics of how Web Monetization works, you can try out the [Monetization API demos](/docs/monetizationDemos).